You know what a QR Code is. It is a 2D barcode that stores alphanumeric information just like a barcode.

 An Event QR Code here helps you simplify many things.

-For example—it helps guests add the event to their calendars in a simple click, RSVP easily, and see the exact venue location on Google Maps.
+For example—it helps guests add the event to their calendars with a simple click, RSVP easily, and see the exact venue location on Google Maps.

 b.
 Social Media QR Code